vkakerbeck/tbp.monty/docs/how-to-use-monty/running-benchmarks.md

 **When merging a change that impacts the performance on the benchmark experiments, you need to update the table in our documentation [here](../overview/benchmark-experiments.md).**

-# How to run a Benchmark Experiment
+# How to Run a Benchmark Experiment

 To run a benchmark experiment, simply call